Chris Cook offers tips on how to create positive organizations.

 Q: What are you reading these days?

-A: Flourish by Martin P. Seligman and The How of Happiness by Sonia Lyubormirsky are on both my nightstand and my iPod.
-There are so many new, well-researched books being written about happiness and positive psychology, it’s an exciting time to be practicing in this field.
+A: Well, I wanted to update this interview (originally published in 2011) but didn’t want to remove my former references to Flourish by Martin P. Seligman and The How of Happiness by Sonia Lyubormirsky.
+Even 10 years after this initial interview, both are still top of mind when I think of important positive psychology books.
+Even so, there are so many new, well-researched books being written about happiness and positive psychology, it’s an exciting time to be practicing in this field.
 I base much of my work on Happiness at Work, by Jessica Pryce-Jones and the research in the field of Emotional Intelligence.

 Q: After three decades of success in the marketing field, you made a change to positive organizational development.
 What brought about this change, and how are the two related?